eshaque5830/portfolio/README.md

 * Google Data Analytics Professional Certificate by Coursera.4/8 completed
 * PCAP – Certified Associate in Python Programming.
 Awarded by openEdge[PCAP-31-03]
 * SQL for Data Science by Coursera[CNHX2KEWD3KK

+# Honors and Awards
+* Ambassador for WWF-Pakistan International Eco Internship Program by WWF-Pakistan
+* Awarded with the Certificate of Achievement from Director Student Affairs on organizing MUST Go Green16 Plantation Campaign
+* Awarded with the Certificate of Acknowledgment for support and involvement in nature conservation by World Wildlife Fund for Nature -Pakistan
+* Awarded with the Certificate of Merit for Runner Up in Tug of War in sports week 2015-2016 from Director of Sports MUST
+* Awarded with the Certificate of Merit for 3rd Position in Relay Race in sports week 2014- 2015.from Director of Sports MUST
+# References
+* 1-Mr. Nahman Tariq Ratyal Associate Professor
+Mirpur University of Science and Technology Mirpur, Pakistan nahman.csit@must.edu.pk
+Tell:+923458585619
+* 2-Visionbotix (www.visionbotix.com)Islamabad, Pakistan
+info@visionbotix.com
+Tell:+9251 8896050
+* 2-Anchan Technologies (www.anchantech.com)Skardu, Pakistan
+contacts@anchantech.com
+Tell:+92 346 848399